Stockholm Sweden Travel Guide

 Public transport ferries go between inner-city islands such as Djurgården.

-Double-check your flight, train, or ferry times and terminal information the day before your departure.
+Double-check your flight, train, or ferry times and terminal the data day before your departure.

-Plan your departure timing with care to permit for easy travel.
+Plan your departure timing with care to enable for smooth travel.

-Departure areas offer a range of services and amenities.
+Departure areas have a selection of services and amenities.

-Arrive at Stockholm Central Terminal or Cityterminalen at least 30 minutes before departure.
+Arrive at Stockholm Central Station or Cityterminalen at least HALF an hour before departure.

 Double-check your flight, train, or ferry times and terminal information the day before.